Human trafficking in Argentina: Textile industry

-According to the National Institute of Statistics and Censuses (INDEC – Instituto Nacional de Estadística y Censos), unregistered labor in apparel approaches 75%.
-The greater number of these workers are black, which promotes the spread of forced labor.
-According to Gustavo Vera, president of the cooperative La Alameda (which represents and defends textile workers), "We know that there are about 3,000 underground sweatshops in the Federal Capital" and he adds "There are also some 15,000 underground sweatshops in the first tier of the Buenos Aires suburbs and several thousand more in Greater Buenos Aires, Rosario, Mendoza and Cordoba.
+According to the National Institute of Statistics and Censuses (INDEC – Instituto Nacional de Estadística y Censos), unregistered labor in the apparel industry approaches 75%.
+According to Gustavo Vera, president of the cooperative La Alameda (which represents and defends textile workers), "We know that there are about 3,000 underground sweatshops in the Capital Federal" and he adds "There are also some 15,000 underground sweatshops in the first tier of the Buenos Aires suburbs and several thousand more in Greater Buenos Aires, Rosario, Mendoza and Córdoba.
 These workshops include a population of about 200,000 people who are reduced to forced labor or slave labor, which is the same as forced labor but worse, because the will of the workers is controlled 24 hours a day by the employer."

 According to the Bureau of International Labor Affairs, Argentina is classified among the 74 countries in which child labor and forced labor is still practiced today.
 The Bureau's List of Goods Produced by Child Labor or Forced Labor mentions "garments" as one of 11 other products in Argentina.
 Furthermore, in one of its reports on the worst forms of child labor, The U.S. Department of Labor states that "Argentina has not adopted a list of hazardous occupations that are prohibited to children, and appears to lack programs that target working children in all relevant sectors."

 Rural

 In Argentina, one of the first protections of the farm laborer was born in 1940 with the enactment of the Estatuto del Peón [Statute of farm laborers] which gave wage laborers (jornaleros) all the rights of workers (trabajadores).
 Later, complementary laws were added.
 The government of Cristina Kirchner signed the conventions of the International Labour Organization (ILO) prohibiting the forced recruitment of manual labor for the rural labor force.
 However, there still exist recruiting networks that through deception or physical coercion recruit people who are typically in a vulnerable situation.
-And they are recruited from marginal rural areas of Santiago del Estero, Chaco, Tucuman, Catamarca and Jujuy and from migrant workers from bordering countries such as Chile, Bolivia, and Paraguay.
+And they are recruited from marginal rural areas of Santiago del Estero, Chaco, Tucumán, Catamarca and Jujuy and from migrant workers from bordering countries such as Chile, Bolivia, and Paraguay.
 And then they are taken to areas where they do hard labor and live in subhuman conditions.
 These situations violate the Protocol of San Salvador treaty and International Labour Conference Convention 184.